-GPA of 3.0 or better with specific course pre-requisites
+- GPA of 3.0 or higher with specific course prerequisites

 - Evidence of satisfactory completion (within the previous 10 years) of all course prerequisites (grade of "C" or higher) or plan to complete the specific program prerequisites prior to matriculation

-At least one MUST be from a licensed physical therapist is preferred, but not required
+- At least one letter from a licensed physical therapist is preferred, but not required

 - Departmental Interview (for invited applicants)

 Each candidate seeking consideration for acceptance into the Doctor of Physical Therapy program must show evidence of having completed the following courses within the previous 10 years and with a grade of “C” or better.
 (See above regarding Spring 2020 pass/fail grades)

 - 3 credits- Upper-level Psychology, Sociology or Philosophy

 - 8 credits- Biological Sciences (with labs)-A two-semester sequence in biology